 This small city of 234,000 inhabitants brings you back down to earth.
 Even compared to other cities in Spain, Granada has a unique way of life.
 People are real to you.
 There’s no sugar coating or facade.
 It’s the best place to clear your mind from any stress you’re carrying around.
 Talking from experience, if you’re really open to it, Granada can even help you to discover yourself.

-One thing is for sure, you won’t be able to help to fall in love with Granada like I have.
+One thing is for sure, you won’t be able to help to fall in love with Granada as I have.

 Not convinced?
 Read my in-depth travel guide to Granada and I’m sure you will be looking at flights to Granada by the time you finish reading!